VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 You can implement your own security for these endpoints.
 Read [**Authorization**](Docs/README_Authorization.md).

+Out of the box, the Server can use **MS Sqlite** database.

+You can also hook it up to use **MS Sql Server** database.

-While the Server is running.
+You can perform Admin tasks, while the Server is running,

-Eg. You may want to associate multiple streams into a stream.
+Eg. You may want to associate multiple streams into a stream. for eg.

 You can do so by calling the **associate** endpoint.